 Conclusion

-In the end, we successfully migrated the Camunda 7 process application to a new process application based on the open-source solution Flowable 7.
+In the end, we have indeed managed to migrate the Camunda 7 process application to a new process application based on the open-source solution Flowable 7, and to launch it.
+However, the attempt demonstrates that further steps are necessary for a production-ready migration, particularly for more complex solutions than our demo invoice-process.
 The success of this endeavor is confirmed by the correct output in the application log, which looks identical in both cases:

 Key takeaways: